 Lipsey also emphasizes the role of Jeanne de Salzmann in passing on Gurdjieff’s teaching and methods.
-In fact, for me, the most powerful pages in this volume are 163-165, where he sets out notes, hitherto unpublished n English, of an engagement between de Salzmann and Luc Dietrich.
+Some of the best pages in this volume are 163-165, where he sets out notes, hitherto unpublished in English, of an engagement between de Salzmann and Luc Dietrich.
 The impact of her words comes, in large part, from the fact that her piercing comments are universally applicable, as the truth always seems to be.

 Roger has the advantage that, as a senior member of the NY Foundation, and obviously enjoying the cooperation of the Paris Institut, he has had access to their archives.
 In addition, he has read the publicly available material fairly closely, and has conducted research in library collections.
 His familiarity with the literature.
 His eye for the telling passages was apparent in his “Gurdjieff Observed” chapter, in the Essays and Reflections volume.
 But here, I think, the wider scope of the exercise shows off his abilities to better effect.
 On the basis of the hitherto unpublished material alone, I would say that for people with a serious interest in Gurdjieff, this volume is essential.

 But those people are not the front row of Lipsey’s intended readership.
 The book is largely aimed at Gurdjieff’s critics (153, 232 and 245).
 This sometimes breaks out in a defensive tone, e.g.: “A charge to Gurdjieff’s future critics: listen first to the music … before settling your perspective” (117, also 163 for a defence of his self-described hagiography of de Salzmann).
-Lipsey’s insight is sound: Gurdjieff’s music tells us something of him, and should be factored into any “perspective”, the word he astutely selects.
+Lipsey’s insight is sound: Gurdjieff’s music tells us something of him, and should be factored into any “perspective.”
 Yet, the tone of Lipsey’s “charge” does tell us that the criticism of Gurdjieff has got to him.

 That raises the manner in which Lipsey writes this book.
-It is deliberately engaged, and not at all detached.
-It has quite a personal touch.
+It is deliberately engaged and personal.
 For a book such as this, which is essentially advocacy, this is one possible approach.
 Sometimes this tone works well, but on other occasions it is distracting (e.g. his comments on Conge at 224), being, on occasions, rather too poetic and florid for my taste (101, 110, 111, 112 and 137).
 The voices of the editor and the authority, sometimes avuncular and sometimes sententious, are never far away (I made notes at 14, 15, 38, 42, 105, 117, 163, 171, 192, 194, 201, 207, 224 and 254).
 There are some instances I wonder about: why, for example, does he speak of Welch’s “acceptably long life” (202).
 Acceptable to whom, and by what standard?
 Besides, surely it is the quality of the life, not the length which matters.
 I found comments like this distracting: other than establishing Lipsey’s indirect and oblique voice, I don’t see what the is author getting at.

 It should be noted that in its overall purpose, and even in some of its selection of material, it is strongly reminiscent of Margaret Anderson’s The Unknowable Gurdjieff (both are advocates and both have long quotes from Gurdjieff on knowledge).
 Just as the heart of Anderson’s book was the previously unpublished material of Jane Heap, in this one, it is the memories of Jeanne de Salzmann.